conservancy/npo-ledger-cli/npo-ledger-cli-tutorial.md

   [receipt](#receipt-tag), but definitely is valid backup documentation for the transaction.

+#### IncomeType Tag

+The `IncomeType:` tag is used for all `Income:` accounts.
+This refers to the type of income.
+The value of the `IncomeType:` tag is always a string.
+Since this particular system is designed for USA non-profit entities who file USA Form 990, the following `IncomeType` values are supported:

+* `Donations`, which refers to standard charitable donations.

+* `RBI`, which refers to "related business income".

+* `UBTI`, which refers to "unrelated business taxable income.

+Not that donor-advised funds and government grants don't currently have their own `IncomeType`.
+It's possible this might be necessary; the authors aren't familiar with how to handle those items on the Form 990.
+It would be a relatively simple change to `config-tags.ledger`, though, to support other income types, or to change it entirely to handle use-cases other than USA Form 990 filing.

 ### Expense Account Documentation

 Each Expense account entries need to be tagged with an